SU-SWS/template_warehouse/jira_templates_md/bug_report_template.md

 #### 🧪 Severity
 If this is an accessibility issue, what is the severity and how quickly should it be addressed:

-\1.
-Urgent - talk to client ASAP
+* 1 - Urgent - talk to client ASAP
-\2. less urgent - bring up with PM or team
+* 2 - Address soon - bring up with PM or team
-\3.
-Not urgent - prioritize in sprint planning
+* 3 - Not urgent - prioritize in sprint planning

 ### Device specific information:
 If this bug is specific to a device or technology, give its specs.
 Repeat this information if there are multiple devices.